ethereum-optimism/specs/specs/fault-proof/stage-one/dispute-game-interface.md

     /// @return rootClaim_ The root claim of the DisputeGame.
     /// @return extraData_ Any extra data supplied to the dispute game contract by the creator. function gameData() external view returns (GameType gameType_, Claim rootClaim_, bytes memory extraData_);

+    /// @notice Returns whether this game's game type was the `respectedGameType` when created.
+    /// @return isRespectedGameType_ Whether this game's game type was the `respectedGameType` when created. function isRespectedGameTypeWhenCreated() external view returns (bool isRespectedGameType_);
 }
 ```